BrOrlandi/react-webpack-boilerplate/README.md

   - `indexhtml-webpack-plugin`: Parses your html files content and build them.
   - `extract-text-webpack-plugin`: Extract css text from bundled styles.
+  - `webpack-livereload-plugin`: Gives livereload if your files is being served by other server than webpack-dev-server

 # License